Prospectus & Curriculum Information

 MONEY AND PERSONAL BELONGINGS

-A charity donation or payment for a school trip/special event, or for a Friday tuck shop.
+A charity donation or payment for a school trip/special event, or for a Friday tuck shop (when running).

 Watches may be worn.
 For safety’s sake we would ask children not to wear other items of jewellery.
 We are unable to accept responsibility for the loss of or damage to such items.
 Some children have pierced ears and wear earrings.
 Please ensure, for safety’s sake, that all earrings, if worn, are of the stud type only.